merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 3. **AI-based Wiki Edition**
    This tool integrates AI to assist in the management of the Wiki.
 It automates tasks such as page generation (for not brightway-compliant data), inconsistency detection, and product similarity analysis, ensuring the wiki remains consistent, accurate, and up-to-date.

 # Accessing the Wiki (on this GitHub)

 Click [here](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) to access the Wiki on this gihub.

 # How to contribute

 You can contribute by:
 - Adding process or product pages (with or without using the python script to import the data).
-The pages should be added in the dokuwiki format (see the pages in the `process/` and `product/` folders of this repository).
 - Improving the python scripts to automatically import data.

 The standard way to proceed is the following: